-Why then, are so many organizations still so bad at project management?
+Then why are many organizations still so bad at project management?
 What is keeping most organizations from being able to effectively manage projects?
-I have pondered this on many consulting and training engagements and I have ranked my top five reasons below.
+I have pondered this on many consulting and training engagements, and I have ranked my top five reasons below.
 See if you can pick out the reasons why your organization falls short in implementing good project management discipline.

 When you discuss project management with some managers, they initially think you are trying to implement a tool that allows you to be a better project manager.
 Actually, if it were a tool, you might have more luck convincing them to do it.
-Even though some aspects of project management, like the creation and management of the workplan, may utilize a tool, that is not where the value of project management is.
+Even though some aspects of project management may utilize a tool -- like the creation and management of the workplan -- that is not where the value of project management is.
 Instead, project management is about skills and discipline.
 It's about applying proactive processes and best practices.
 It's about using common and understood templates.
-Don’t get me wrong--tools have their place.
-However, software tools are not the answer.
+Don't get me wrong -- tools have their place, but software tools are not the answer.

 Many people consider themselves to be "doers."
 Organizations can be that way as well.
 If you're going to be good at project management, you have to understand that the upfront planning process has value.
 You need to know that if you plan the project well (in other words, if you know what you're doing before you start), you'll be able to manage the work more effectively.
 I have seen organizations that say they want to apply good project management, but then are unwilling to invest the time required.
 No one wants to take the time to plan.
 Instead, everyone wants to start executing immediately and then redo all the work later to get it right.

 A common criticism of project management methodology is that it is cumbersome, paper intensive, and takes too much focus away from the work at hand.
 Sometimes this is a legitimate concern, caused by not scaling the methodology appropriately to the size of your project.
-However, project management was not the problem.
-The problem was a misguided attempt at implementation of project management.
+However, project management is not the problem; the problem was a misguided attempt at implementation of project management.
 If you implement project management methodology right, the results will be outstanding.